abhisheks008/DL-Simplified/Celebrity Faces Detection Model/README.md

 **ACCURACIES**

+- Inception V3 gives somewhat promising performance rather than ResNet50 and ResNet101V2 Models.
-Accuracy of the model is 69.50%.
+- Accuracy of this model is comes around 68.80%.

 **CONCLUSION**